propertyapi/frontend-test/README.md

       4. placement
    4. It should be able to take at least two position left and right
    5. It should be able to be triggered by hover or click
+   6. You must use styled components
+   7. Other than that you have freedom to use what you like